Our Mission Statement

 While working in Sacramento, resident physicians enjoy the rich diversity and culture of California’s capital and benefit from the breadth and quality of training offered by a tertiary medical center.

-After completing core rotations in Sacramento during their first year, physicians choosing the Davis track continue their training in the more rural setting of Davis.
+After completing core rotations in Sacramento during their first year, physicians choosing the Davis track continue their training in the small town setting of Davis.
 There, Davis residents are part of a newly renovated outpatient/inpatient primary care facility within the vibrant community of a large public university and the smaller agricultural communities that surround it.

-Residents in both tracks remain closely integrated for all three years through outpatient rotations at both locations, weekly didactic sessions, and frequent social events.
+Residents in all tracks remain closely integrated for all three years through shared outpatient rotation sites, weekly didactic sessions, and frequent social events.
 Residents become proficient in inpatient and outpatient procedures including obstetrical and gynecologic procedures, vasectomies, circumcisions, dermatologic procedures, as well as orthopedic injection, splinting, and casting.

 Moonlighting & Community Care

 Our residents have the opportunity to participate in several moonlighting experiences, which provides a nice supplement to the already competitive salaries of Sutter residents.
 Furthermore, residents are involved with schools in the community where they perform sports physicals, and with community clinics where they volunteer time to care for the local uninsured population.
 Through these various experiences, residents are able to serve as mentors and attendings for medical students.